east of woodley - sample

 The Raffles, Singapore

-Jane sashayed through the lofty lobby, with its grand chandelier hovering aloft, past the reception desk towards the doors.
+Jane sashayed through the lofty lobby, with its grand chandelier hovering aloft, past the reception desk for the doors.
 At that moment, a handsome, well-groomed stranger arrived and doffed his wool felt fedora.
 She stole a veiled peek at him.
 He caught her gaze.

 She halted.
 ‘Indeed.
 And who might you be?’